Follow TV Tropes

 • 90% of Your Brain: It turns out that most people do indeed use all of their brain, just not all at once — the same way you won't have every light in your house on if you're not in a particular room.
 In fact, if you ever find yourself with all of your "lights" on at once, then congratulations: you're having a seizure.

 • All That Glitters: Don't expect anyone to take this aesop seriously.
 More of a Spoof Aesop, if it were an aesop.
-Famous straight uses include The Merchant of Venice (where it's already regarded as an old proverb) or Don Quixote, both of which were Trope Codifiers.
+Famous straight uses include The Merchant of Venice (where it's already regarded as an old proverb) or Don Quixote, both of which are Trope Codifiers.
 The Lord of the Rings inverts it: "All that is gold does not glitter."
-Ogden Nash once quipped that "All that glitters is sold as gold."
+Ogden Nash once quipped that "all that glitters is sold as gold."

 • Antenna Adjusting: Due to improvements in television transmission and reception over the years, these sorts of aerials just aren't used anymore, especially if your country's made the switch to digital transmissions and digital media, rendering rabbit ears both obsolete and utterly useless.
-Unless it's a period piece set before the 2000s, you'll likely never see this trope in modern works, unless it has to do with wi-fi routers (and even then, routers themselves are seldom the issue).
+Unless it's a period piece set before the 2000s, you'll likely never see this trope in modern works, unless it has to do with Wi-Fi routers (and even then, routers themselves are seldom the issue).

 • Asian Speekee Engrish: While there are Asians who speak in broken English, this is no longer treated as comedy anymore unless the author wants to come off as offensive, is themselves Asian, or if it is used satirically in adult cartoons.
 Values Dissonance has also helped this trope die out, with Asians appearing more in works that don't involve cheap gags.

 • Bond Gun Barrel: Parodied so many times that it became a Stock Parody.
-It's still played straight by the James Bond franchise, either on movies or video games, because it's so iconic to that series and people would complain if it weren't included.
+It's still played straight by the James Bond franchise, both in movies and video games, because it's so iconic to that series and people would complain if it weren't included.
 If you see it elsewhere, it's probably a parody.
-It helps that the gun-barrel POV shot has been trademarked by Danjaq (production company for the Bond films), meaning that any other use would have to be parody to avoid getting sued.
+It helps that the gun-barrel POV shot has been trademarked by Danjaq[[ (the production company for the Bond films), meaning that any other use would have to be parody to avoid getting sued.

 • Anything with British Royal Guards in London, or Royal Canadian Mountiesexcept in Police Procedurals, where they are depicted more realistically.

 • Bullet Time: The Matrix inspired so many imitations and parodies in the early-to-mid 2000s that audiences got sick of it.
 Nowadays, it's seen as nothing more than a gimmick that dates the movie.
-It's still played straight fairly often in video games, often as a power-up or Anti-Frustration Feature for the sakes of gameplay.
+It's still played straight fairly often in video games, often as a power-up or Anti-Frustration Feature for the sake of gameplay.

 • Classical Movie Vampire: Barely seen now except for parodies.
 See also Vampire Vords, a similarly dead (undead?) subtrope.

-• Cow Tipping: Proven to be nothing more than an Urban Legend and there are few, if any, straight examples on the page.
+• Cow Tipping: Proven to be nothing more than an Urban Legend, and there are few, if any, straight examples on the page.
 It might even be a Dead Unicorn Trope.

 • Critical Annoyance: The majority of games have stopped using low health alarms (or at least made them less intrusive), now that developers have realized that players found them more annoying than helpful.
 Parodies and subversions still sometimes show up.